home-assistant/home-assistant.io/source/_integrations/appartme.markdown

 ha_codeowners:
   - "@MiloszSlabs"
 ha_domain: "appartme"
+ha_config_flow: true
 ha_platforms:
   - switch
   - light
   - valve
   - climate
   - sensor
 ---

 The **Appartme** integration allows you to interact with your Appartme System by communicating with the Main Module through the Appartme PaaS API.